House of Representatives (Indonesia)

-The House of Representatives of the Republic of Indonesia (Dewan Perwakilan Rakyat Republik Indonesia, /id/, lit.
+The House of Representatives of the Republic of Indonesia (DPR) (Note: Dewan Perwakilan Rakyat Republik Indonesia, /id/, lit.
 'People's Representative Council of the Republic of Indonesia', abbr.
-DPR-RI or simply DPR, Indonesian: /id/), is one of two elected chambers of the People's Consultative Assembly (MPR), the national legislature of Indonesia.
+DPR-RI or simply DPR, Indonesian: /id/) is one of two elected chambers of the People's Consultative Assembly (MPR), the national legislature of Indonesia.
 It is considered the lower house, while the Regional Representative Council (DPD) serves as the upper house; while the Indonesian constitution does not explicitly mention the divide, the DPR enjoys more power, privilege, and prestige compared to the DPD.

+The original building in Central Jakarta where the legislative body of the Republic of Indonesia and the Republic of Indonesia, the House of Representatives (DPR), has met since 1950.

 Members of the DPR are elected through a general election every five years.
 Currently, there are 580 members; an increase compared to 575 prior to the 2024 elections.
 Its members are called Members of Parliament (anggota dewan).

 History

 Volksraad

 Dutch East Indies Governor-General Johan Paul van Limburg Stirum opens the first meeting of the Volksraad in 1918.

 In 1915, members of the Indonesian nationalist organisation Budi Utomo and others toured the Netherlands to argue for the establishment of a legislature for the Dutch East Indies, and in December 1916 a bill was passed to establish a Volksraad (People's Council).
 It met for the first time in 1918.
 Ten of its nineteen members elected by local councils were Indonesians, as were five of the nineteen appointed members.
 However, it had only advisory powers, although the governor-general had to consult it on financial matters.
 The body grew in size to 60 members, half of who were elected by a total of 2,228 people.

 In 1925, the Volksraad gained some legislative powers.
 It had to agree to the budget and internal legislation, and could sponsor laws of its own.
 However, it had no power to remove the governor general and remained nothing more than a gesture.

 In 1940, after the German invasion of the Netherlands, and the fleeing of the Dutch government to exile in London, there was a motion calling for an inquiry into turning it into a quasi-legislature, but this was withdrawn after a negative response from the government.
 In July 1941, the Volksraad passed a motion calling for the creation of a militia made up of up to 6,000 Indonesians.
 In February 1942, the Japanese invasion began, and in May 1942 the Dutch formally dissolved the Volksraad.
 It was replaced by a council made up of heads of departments.